 What Is Social Selling?

 Social selling is a marketing and sales tactic used to find and engage potential customers on social media.
-By providing value and developing strategic relationships, marketings and store owners can nurture potential customers while gently promoting their products or services.
+By providing value and developing strategic relationships, store owners can nurture potential customers while gently marketing for ecommerce sales.

 Social selling is an art, not a science.

 Social selling is a strategy most commonly used in the business-to-business (B2B) world where relationships are key to landing large vendor contracts.
 As a result, social selling has almost entirely replaced the dreaded practice of cold-calling.

 However, as a small business, you can use social selling to kickstart your sales.

 With the rise of social networks like Facebook, Instagram, YouTube, and Pinterest, social selling is now a vital aspect of every online business’ marketing efforts.

 Let’s look at a couple of examples of social selling from social movement and apparel company So Worth Loving.